How you can sneak exercise into your Hawaiian Holiday without even feeling like you’re working out.

 Working out while we’re on vacation is an intention that many of us have, but not so many of us actually follow through on.
 It is far too easy to get distracted from our routine and lose motivation.
 And while many hotels have a gym or workout room, most of us don’t want to waste any of our time inside when we could be outside exploring and seeing more of the island!
 So here are a few ways to achieve everyday fitness and make staying in shape easier while you visit Oahu.

 Planning hikes into your stay is a great way to see more of the island from different viewpoints while also getting in some cardio.
 Oahu has well over a hundred hikes and many of them are less than 4 miles, making them easy to fit into your day.
+A simple hike close to Honolulu, which isn’t too steep is the Judd Memorial Trail.
 Oahu has many more kinds of scenery than you would expect.
 There are hikes that take you to breathtaking views or amazing waterfalls.
 Be sure to take a water bottle and hat as the weather can add to the challenge of the hike.
 Definitely wear walking shoes to minimize injury or blisters too.
 One of my favorite hikes that is sure to give you a good workout is Koko Head!

 Snorkeling is another great way to see more of what Oahu has to offer while maintaining everyday fitness and burning lots of calories.
 Swimming burns hundreds of calories per hour.
 While you’re looking at all the brightly colored fish and huge sea turtles, the time flies by faster than you’d think!
 Investing in snorkel gear on the island is easily accessible at local shops such as the ABC Store which there are 37 locations in Waikiki alone.
 Once you’ve seen the marine life Hawaii has to offer, you will definitely want to go again.